-For the purposes of this article, we’re going to separate out long-term disability buyout offers and long-term disability settlement offers.
-Buyout offers are made by the insurance company while you are receiving long-term disability benefits.
-Settlement offers occur when you’ve been completely denied benefits and you’re trying to negotiate a settlement with the insurance company either right before or after filing a lawsuit.
+In the context of this article, it’s important to distinguish between long-term disability buyout offers and settlement offers.
+A buyout offer is extended by the insurance company while you are actively receiving long-term disability benefits.
+On the other hand, a settlement offer arises when you have been fully denied these benefits and are in the process of negotiating a resolution with the insurance company, either immediately before or after initiating legal action.

 This distinction is very important.
 Let’s go back to buyout offers for a moment.